Once upon a time, I lived in the beautiful state of California.

-Now when thinking of California, you can’t help but think Wolfgang Puck and Spago.
+Now when thinking of California, you can’t help but think of Wolfgang Puck and Spago.
 Or Alice Waters and her farm-to-table revolution and Chez Panisse.
-Don’t forget Mollie Katzen and Moosewood Restaurant.
-And of course, think wine country and Napa Valley.
-Think fresh food year round.
+And of course, think of wine country and Napa Valley.
+Think incredible fresh food year-round.

 Even our beloved South Carolina son and celebrity chef, Tyler Florence, moved to California for a little more of that culinary action.